Email us: firstname.lastname@example.org

 Recruit, interview and hire a director, teachers and support staff.
 Work with your licensing counselor to be sure that each new hire meets the licensing requirements for a Florida daycare.

 Purchase toys, playground items and classroom supplies and stock your classrooms.
 If you are caring for infants, purchase baby furniture and products for your infant area.

 Advertise Your Business

-Begin advertising for daycare clients about 60 days before your proposed opening.
+Begin advertising for daycare clients.
 Offer an introductory special or incentive to sign up early.
 Website, Social Media and more.
 If you need help with this step, we’re happy to help!

 ·Hire an experienced lawyer

 · Before you sign a lease or purchase contract, have the proposed building inspected by local fire, zoning and structural authorities.
 Once you are assigned a licensing counselor, it can take up to 90 days to work through the licensing process in Florida.
 Choose your opening day accordingly.

 · Many daycare businesses fail in the first year because they underestimate the costs associated with running the business.
 Be as accurate as possible when setting up your budget.
 Since daycare workers in Florida require a background screening before they can work with children, be sure to factor in the time the screening takes as well.